beliveau-lab/TigerFISH/docs/source/cli.rst

 generate_bt2_indices
 ------------------

-Purpose: Generates genome Bowtie2 indices which is used for aligning probes to the entire genome of interest.
+**Purpose**: Generates genome Bowtie2 indices which is used for aligning probes to the entire genome of interest.

-Input: Genome reference FASTA file
+**Input**: Genome reference FASTA file

-Output: Collection of Bowtie2 indices placed in a Bowtie2 directory of your choosing.
+**Output**: Collection of Bowtie2 indices placed in a Bowtie2 directory of your choosing.

 .. code-block:: bash